Preparing for Your Pharmaceutical Interview

 Interview preparation should fall into 3 categories – yourself, the company and the process.
-Use the information below and our “Interview, Now What?” template to help guide your preparation
+Use the information below and our “Interview, Now What?” template (linked at the bottom of the page) to help guide your preparation

 You have to know yourself inside out.
 This sounds like common sense, but it’s often harder than it first seems.
 You have to be able to line yourself up against the job specification and critically analyse where your strengths and weaknesses are.
 Take time to think and practice clear and concise answers to address each.

-You also have to make sure you can comfortably talk through your work history – when you’re changing industry, it’s important that you not only tell the interviewer what your roles have been before, but how they relate to the position you’re applying for.
+You also have to make sure you can comfortably talk through your work history.
+When you’re changing industry, it’s important that you not only tell the interviewer what your roles have been before, but how they gave you transferable skills relevant to the position you’re interviewing for.
 You may think it’s obvious, but there’s the chance your interviewer knows very little about your previous role, so spell out the similarities.
 Don’t leave them guessing.

 Before you set off for an interview, you need to gather as much information as possible.
 You have to be able to show that even though you’ve not done this specific role in this industry before, you have a good idea of what it is and what it involves.